jeremiecoullon/knowitwall/markdown/developer.md

 	- can create annotations (need to be approved by admin before being published)
 - admin logged in:
 	- can edit/create/delete all annotations
-	- has to approve user created annotations
+	- has to approve user created annotations before they get published

-##Wall of Knowledge: a graph of all Knowits
+###Wall of Knowledge: a graph of all Knowits

 - each node is an article/video
 	- includes all Knowitwall content